 - An oven rack with a clearance of about 3/4’s of an inch.
 That’s so heat can get right under the burgers.
 If you need to jimmy rig this, roll up 4 little aluminum foil balls as “legs” and place under each corner.

-If you’re interested in having the Oven Roasted Burgers done to your exact specifications, from rare to well done, you need a thermometer, preferably a probe thermometer with a cord.
+If you’re interested in having the Oven Roasted Burgers done to your exact specifications, from rare to well done, you need a thermometer, preferably a probe thermometer with a cord with dual temperatures.
 You’ll know exactly when to add the cheese and exactly when to take the burgers out.
 Ovens vary in the way they heat and circulate and going by time alone is iffy.

 If you need burgers that are a range of different temps, say from rare to well done the probe thermometer is going to save you.
 Remove the rarest burger, then the next rarest and so on.
 There’s a chart on the recipe for the ideal temperatures.
 The cut burger in the photo is an 8-ounce steakhouse burger and was removed from the oven at 145 degrees, and rested for a few minutes.
 In my very accurate gas oven, it took exactly 21 minutes to get to that temperature.
 A smaller, just over five-ounce burger took exactly 19 minutes to get to the same temperature.